supnate/js-plugin/README.md

 <img src="./images/form2.png" width="700" />

 From above two examples, we see how we use `js-plugin` to keep all releated code in one place, whenever we add a new feature, we will not add complexity to either `Menu` or `UserProfile` component.
+That is we don't need to change `Menu` or `UserProfile` components.

-You can see example code at:
+You can see the live example at:

 [![Edit js-plugin-examples](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/js-plugin-examples-dxh3b?fontsize=14)